Gov. Edwards issues statewide stay at home order to further fight the spread of COVID-19 in Louisiana

-BATON ROUGE, La. - Louisiana is going on lockdown of sorts.
-In a briefing Sunday afternoon, Gov. John Bel Edwards issued a statewide shelter in place order that goes into effect Monday at 5 p.m. due to the COVID-19 epidemic.
+BATON ROUGE, La. - Stay home and stay alive.
+That's the message Sunday from Louisiana Gov. John Bel Edwards as he issued a statewide shelter in place order that goes into effect Monday at 5 p.m. due to the COVID-19 epidemic.

 “In Louisiana we have taken aggressive measures to mitigate the spread of COVID-19 and flatten the curve; however, this is not enough.
 As our number of cases continue to grow, I am directing all Louisianans to stay at home unless it is absolutely necessary for you to leave.
 I am implementing this measure to help prevent you from becoming infected or infecting someone else.
 People can leave their homes to do essential things like buying groceries or food, pick up medicine or go to work only if their job is essential.
 If you have to go out, make sure you practice social distancing measures and keep 6 feet between you and the people around you.
 People are encouraged to go outside and to stay active during this time, as long as they practice social distancing when they are around their neighbors,” Gov. Edwards said.
 “This order is not something I take lightly, but it is necessary to protect the health, safety and well-being of our people, our communities and our way of life.”